1.7: Overview of the Book

 Chapter 2 introduces the anatomy and structure of “The Brain and Nervous System.”
 It describes the organization of the central and peripheral nervous systems and introduces major brain regions and terminology that will be used in later chapters.

 Chapter 3 on “Neurons” provides an overview of the basic structure of neurons and their means of communication.
-The goal with this chapter is to learn the anatomical structure of neurons and understand how they communicate via electrochemical signals to process sensory information and produce complex behaviors.
+The goal of this chapter is to learn the anatomical structure of neurons and understand how they communicate via electrochemical signals to process sensory information and produce complex behaviors.

-Chapter 7 provides an overview of the “Development of the Brain and Nervous System.”
-It covers the stages of development from the neural tube in embryo to fully formed brain structures in adulthood.
-We discuss early stages of neural growth and migration, the key developmental process of programmed neuron death, and the recent discovery of adult neurogenesis (adults do in fact generate new neurons).
+Chapter 7 “Development of the Brain and Nervous System” covers the stages of development from the neural tube in the embryo to fully formed brain structures in adulthood.
+We discuss early neural growth and migration, the key developmental process of programmed neuron death, and the recent discovery of adult neurogenesis (adults do generate new neurons).
 The chapter covers neuroplasticity (the brain’s ability to change), how plasticity varies across the lifespan (e.g., in sensitive periods), and tradeoffs between brain plasticity and processing efficiency.
-Understanding brain plasticity and development has ramifications for learning, maturation, treatments of developmental disorders, and staving off age-related declines.
+Brain plasticity and development have ramifications for learning, maturation, treatment of disorders, and staving off age-related declines.

-Chapter 9 on “Emotion and Affective Neuroscience” provides a brief overview of the neuroscience of emotion.
+Chapter 10 on “Emotion and Affective Neuroscience” provides a brief overview of the neuroscience of emotion.
 The chapter integrates findings from human and animal research to describe the brain networks and associated neurotransmitters involved in basic affective systems and emotions such as fear, anger, pleasure, and love (Harmon-Jones & Harmon-Jones, 2023).

 License